purescript/registry-dev/SPEC.md

 When the registry receives an authenticated operation it takes the following steps:

 1. The registry will retrieve all package owners from the package's metadata
 2. The registry will use each key listed in the package owners to attempt to verify the signature on the authenticated operation.
+A pacchettibotti signature is also always considered valid; only Registry Trustees have access to this key and can submit authenticated operations as pacchettibotti.
 3. If the signature was valid and the JSON operation payload was well-formed, then the registry will execute the provided operation.

 #### 5.3 Unpublish a Package (Authenticated)